zkf1997/DART/README.md

 ## Visualization
 * We use `pyrender` for interactive visualization of generated motions by default.
 Please refer to [pyrender viewer](https://pyrender.readthedocs.io/en/latest/generated/pyrender.viewer.Viewer.html) for the usage of the interactive viewer, such as rotating, panning, and zooming.
+* The [visualization script](./visualize/vis_seq.py) can render a generated sequence by specifying the `seq_path` argument.
+It also supports several optional functions, such as multi-sequence visualization, interactive play controlled using keyboards, and automatic body-following camera.
+More details of the configurable arguments can be found in the vis script.
-* We also support exporting the generated motions and visualize in [Blender](https://www.blender.org/) for advanced rendering.
+* We also support exporting the generated motions as `npz` files and visualize in [Blender](https://www.blender.org/) for advanced rendering.
 To import one motion sequence into blender, please first install the [SMPL-X Blender Add-on](https://gitlab.tuebingen.mpg.de/jtesch/smplx_blender_addon#installation), and use the "add animation" feature as shown in this video.
 You can use the space key to start/stop playing animation in Blender.
   <summary>Demonstration of importing motion into Blender:
   </summary>